opensearch-project/opensearch-ci/README.md

 ### Dev Deployment
 1. Setup your local machine to credentials to deploy to the AWS Account
 1. Deploy the bootstrap stack by running following command that sets up required resources to create the stacks.
-[More info](https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html):
+[More info](https://docs.aws.amazon.com/cdk/latest/guide/bootstrapping.html)

-   1. `npm run cdk bootstrap -- -c useSsl=false -c runWithOidc=false`
+   `npm run cdk bootstrap -- -c useSsl=false -c runWithOidc=false`
-   1. `cdk boostrap -c useSsl=false -c runWithOidc=false`

 1. Deploy the ci-config-stack using the with one of the following (takes ~1 minute to deploy) -

-   1. `npm run cdk deploy CI-Config-Dev -- -c useSsl=false -c runWithOidc=false` or,
+   `npm run cdk deploy CI-Config-Dev -- -c useSsl=false -c runWithOidc=false`
-   1. `cdk deploy CI-Config-Dev -c useSsl=false -c runWithOidc=false`

 1. [Optional](#ssl-configuration) Configure the elements of the config stack for SSL configuration
 1. [Optional](#setup-openid-connect-oidc-via-federate) Configure the elements setting up oidc via federate
 1. Deploy the ci-stack, takes ~10 minutes to deploy (parameter values depend on step 2 and step 3)

-   1. `npm run cdk deploy CI-Dev -- -c useSsl=false -c runWithOidc=false` or,
+   `npm run cdk deploy CI-Dev -- -c useSsl=false -c runWithOidc=false`
-   1. `cdk deploy CI-Dev -c useSsl=false -c runWithOidc=false`

 1. Log onto the AWS Console of the account, navigate to [cloud watch](https://console.aws.amazon.com/cloudwatch/home), open log groups, looking for `JenkinsMainNode/var/log/jenkins/jenkins.log`
 1. Search the logs for `Jenkins initial setup is required.
 An admin user has been created and a password generated.` After that entry the password for the jenkins instance will be in the cloudwatch logs.
 1. Go to the `CI-Dev.JenkinsExternalLoadBalancerDns` url returned by CDK output to access the jenkins host.